Step 1: Send your products to Google Merchant Center

 Level of subdivisions: The higher the level of subdivisions, the more specific the field should be for the items.
 The field "ID", which is unique for every item, should therefore always be the highest subdivision if it is used (so level #3 if you make use of all three listing group levels).

-Maximum limit: Google supports up to 1000 listing groups per asset group in a Performance Max campaign.
-Next to the listing groups which you configure in Channable, we generate some additional listing groups which are necessary for a valid structure on Google in the background.
+Maximum limit: Google supports up to 1,000 listing groups per asset group in a Performance Max campaign.
+Next to the listing groups that you configure in Channable, we generate some additional listing groups that are necessary for a valid structure on Google in the background.

 For example: When you set up 1 listing group subdivision for the Unique Item ID, you can only have 998 items per asset group.
 If you have more than 1 subdivision, keep in mind that this amount might need to be even lower.
 This depends on how you define your product subdivisions.

 Step 9: Preview